MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex10_Content_Management_Defender.md

 1. For Source control, select **Azure DevOps**.

 1. Select **Authorize**.
-Scroll down the permissions request and then select **Accept**.

-1. Select the Organization your created earlier (e.g. WWLx...).
+1. Select the Organization created earlier (e.g. ADOCourseOrg01).

-1. Select the Project you created earlier, *My Sentinel Content*.
+1. Select the Project you created earlier, *My Sentinel Content-studentnumber*.

-1. Select the Repository you created earlier, *My Sentinel Content*. **Hint:** You might need to scroll down within the drop-down to see the repository.
+1. Select the Repository you created earlier, *My Sentinel Content-studentnumber*. **Hint:** You might need to scroll down within the drop-down to see the repository.

 1. Select the Branch **main**. **Hint:** You might need to scroll down within the drop-down to see the branch.